emundo/scapy-packet_viewer/docs/usage.rst

 So a plugin structure is used.

 In `DetailsView` is the interface defined.
 It also offers the necessary structure to create a new view.
-`ShowView` is an example of an already implemented view.
+`EditView` is an example of an already implemented view.

 The `views` argument takes the views which should be accessible in the viewer.
-If none specified, it only adds the `ShowView`.
+If none specified, it only adds the `EditView`.